rellermeyer/TUD-DistributedSystems/docs/report.md

 - **Could have/Will not have**:
   - View change mechanism (this fetaure was not implemented by the paper authors either).

+## Evaluation
+All tests were performed with 4 coordinators.
+In each test, 100 transactions were committed.
+From this, the average latency and throughput were calculated.
+Test 1: 2 participants
+Average latency (ms): 347
+Throughput (transactions/s): 2.878526
+Test 2: 4 participants
+Average latency (ms): 488
+Throughput (transactions/s): 2.0465384

 ## Footnotes

 [^1]: https://ieeexplore.ieee.org/document/4351387